underscoreio/underscoreio/src/html/_courses/essential-slick.md

         Get your whole team up to speed with <em>10 licenses</em>
         for Essential Slick at a 20% discount.

+        Introductory offer: use code slick2 at checkout to apply a 50% discount.

 ---

 ## Overview

 Essential Slick is a guide to building a database application using the Slick library.
 It is aimed at Scala developers who need to become productive with Slick quickly.

+## Early Access

+This book is an Early Access edition, and covers Slick 2.1.

+As a early access customer you will receive a free copy of the final text when it is released, plus free life􏰀me updates therea􏰂er.

 ## Prerequisites